chaddupuis/chaddupuis/README.md

 #### My "side gig"
 Full stack developer, devops engineer, and author for the [Yin Yang House](https://yinyanghouse.com/).
 The Yin Yang House is a freely provided informational / community website for Acupuncturists and those interested in Chinese Medicine.
 It has been operational for over 20 years ([from wayback...](https://web.archive.org/web/20021016021511/http://www.yinyanghouse.com/)) and has readers from around the globe.
 I was an acupuncturist and tai chi/qi gong instructor within the Yin Yang House Clinics (in Massachusetts and Tennessee) for many years before returning full-time to the world of tech.

-> Primary tools for the Yin Yang House:  python/django, bash, ansible, github actions.
+> Primary tools:  python/django, bash, ansible, github actions.

 ***